isralduke/thatbook/22-song-of-songs.md

 #### The Beloved to Her Lover:

-> <a name="1:2">1:2</a> Oh, how I wish youwould kiss me passionately!
+> <a name="1:2">1:2</a> Oh, how I wish you would kiss me passionately!
-> For your lovemaking is more delightfulthan wine.
+> For your lovemaking is more delightful than wine.
 > <a name="1:3">1:3</a> The fragrance of your colognes is delightful;
 > your name is like the finest perfume.
 > No wonder the young women adore you!
 > <a name="1:4">1:4</a> Draw me after you; let us hurry!
-> May the kingbring me into his bedroom chambers!
+> May the king bring me into his bedroom chambers!

 #### The Maidens to the Lover: